tbensky/PrologScheduling/README.md

  Keep doing this until all classes placed into a room.
 Expand needed rooms, but being careful not to be wasteful with them (i.e. one class per room would work, but....).

  This is all we can think of for a scheduling algorithm.
+This is our "cost" function.
 Seems like if all of the above is done, we just might have our rooms scheduled!
 A beauty of
  Prolog now is that these steps more-or-less are the Prolog code.
 Let's take a look.

 ## Prolog code: Main goal